 So, what is the secret to success?
 Ian said: “It’s about working hard.
 Never ever stop even if others try to put you down and set a realistic goal and don’t stop until you smash it.”

 His days as a doorman on the bars of Sunderland seem like a lifetime ago as he reflects on his achievements over the years.
 The highlight of his career being beating Frank Mir on UFC38 at the Royal Albert Hall, England.
 Ian said: “The UFC came to England for the very first time and they put their golden boy Frank Mir against me.
 He was unbeaten, and the UFC predicted him to be the next UFC heavyweight champion.
 I think I spoilt their plans for a short time because I won.”

 Although he knew he could always fight, it took him 10 years to discover Jiu-Jitsu and from there, there was no stopping him.
 He said: “Martial arts back then was a matter of respect and honour.
 Training with champions all my life and seeing how composed and polite they all were, made me understand I have to be the same.”

 Ian first heard about CBD from a student of his in the gym, who was questioning whether they would pass a drugs test while using CBD.
 He said: “I had no idea what it was.
-When you think of Cannabis, you immediately think of drugs and illegal substance.
-I did my research and found it’s perfectly safe and legal.
 So, I thought, let’s see if this works like they say it does”